-- Supports applications which propose clinical and population-based projects designed to develop effective prevention and early detection interventions to reduce cancer risk, mortality, and morbidity among Texans. - Applicants may request up to a maximum of \$400,000 per year for a period of up to 5 years. - Multi-Principal Investigators (PIs) (MIs) are allowed under this RFA.
-See the Information for Applicants (IFA) document for applicants for definition and eligibility of MIs. - Note that CPRIT does not allow the use of the term Co-PI. - Minimum effort for the PI and/or MIs throughout the project period is required.
+- Supports applications which propose clinical and population-based projects designed to develop effective prevention and early detection interventions to reduce cancer risk, mortality, and morbidity among Texans. - Applicants may request up to a maximum of \$300,000 per year for a period of up to 4 years. - Multi-Principal Investigators (MIs) are allowed under this Request for Applications (RFA).
+See the Information for Applicants (IFA) document for applicants for definition and eligibility of MIs. - See application limitations for Principal Investigators (PIs)/MIs, regardless of whether the MI is from the primary institution or a subcontracted institution. - Note that CPRIT does not allow the use of the term Co-PI. - Minimum effort for the PI and/or MIs throughout the project period is required. - A PI and/or MI may only submit one application for this RFA (defined as either a new application, resubmission application, or competitive renewal application). - Renewal applications are limited to one competitive renewal under this RFA, regardless of the year of the funded parent IIRAP award. - The FY25 salary cap is \$225,000 per year.